CodeYourFuture/syllabus/docs/js-core-1/week-1/mentors.md

 ### Giving Feedback to Each Other

 For this exercise, you should open the Pull Request and share you screen.
-Illicit answers from the students based on what they've just read.
+Elicit answers from the students based on what they've just read.

 You should only type what they say, try to let them take the lead.